deepomicslab/LocalHGT/README.md

 ### Construct reference
-LocalHGT require a reference, which contains the representative genome of your interested bacteria.
+LocalHGT require a reference, which contains the representative genome of your interested microbes.
 The reference should be a single `fasta` file.
 We have prebuilt several references for users to conveniently use:
 - [human-gut-v1 (UHGG v1)](https://doi.org/10.5281/zenodo.10908234)
 - [human-oral-v1-0-1)](xx)
 - [human-vaginal-v1-0](xx)

 These data and related annotation information can be obtained from [MGnify](https://www.ebi.ac.uk/metagenomics/browse/genomes).

 Moreover, [ProGenomes3](https://progenomes.embl.de/) provides several representative genome sets: